Moniya03/BingeBuddy/BingeBuddy/instructions.md

 ## Example LLM Prompt

 > "Create a movie card component for BingeBuddy.
 Use shadcn/ui Card, Tailwind for styling, Lucide icons for any icons, and fetch movie data from the TMDB API.
-Add detailed comments with `LEARN:` prefix explaining all React and TypeScript concepts.
+Add detailed comments with all React and TypeScript concepts.
 Ensure the card looks modern, is in dark mode with blue accents, and is easy to read.
 Install any required shadcn/ui components using npm."

 ---